pantsjj/PromptKeeper-ext/ChromeStore/STORE_CONTENT_v2.md

 • Create named workspaces for Work, Creative, Coding, etc.
 • Drag-and-drop prompts between projects.
 • Right-click context menus for quick actions.

+The side panel gives you quick access to this library while you’re in Gmail, Docs, or any other tab—so you can paste polished prompts into AI tools with one click.

 📜 VERSION HISTORY
 Never lose an idea.